 Since the invention of artificial grass in 1966, homeowners and lawn care professionals have been hotly debating a difficult topic: natural grass or artificial grass?
 With both options offering a number of compelling advantages over the other, it would seem there’s no clear answer as to which is unilaterally better.

 This being the case, we’ve decided to put on our thinking caps, pool our collective three brain cells and really dig into this puzzling dilemma.
 We’re going to be discussing the issues of price, lawn maintenance and a number of other factors that must be considered to reach a final verdict on this conundrum.
 There’s a lot to unpack here!

-To better assert the pros and cons of those products, there seem to be two axes: a pragmatic one that views the product through a financial prism and another more concerned with the enjoyment of benefits provided by the product.
-Cost-wise, it’s pretty clear the winner here: Artificial grass.
+When attempting to ascertain the pros and cons of those products, we found that there seem to be two general points of view: a pragmatic one that assesses the product in a financial light and another more concerned with the enjoyment of benefits provided by the product.
+In terms of the first point of view, we’re already seeing an apparent front runner: artificial grass.